-Strand Reading: Literature Торіс Key Ideas and Details Standards RL.3.1 Ask and answer questions to demonstrate understanding of a text, referring explicitly to the text as the basis for the answers.
-RL.3.2 Analyze literary text development. a.
+Strand Reading: Literature Торіс Key Ideas and Details Standards RL.3.1 Ask and answer questions to demonstrate understanding of a text, referring explicitly to the text as the basis for the answers RL.3.2 Analyze literary text development. a.
 Determine a theme and explain how it is conveyed through key details in the text. b.
 Retell stories, including fables, folktales, and myths from diverse cultures.
 RL.3.3 Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.

-In the previ and descril arade Level Progression Statement ious grade level, students were expected to retell, ask, and answer questions to develop a deeper understanding, be characters using key details.
-They were expected to convey understanding of major events and challenges from ariety of stories. a of Key Ideas and Details is that literary texts can provide rich and timeless insights into universal concepts, dilemmas, and es of the world in which we live.
+In the previous grade level, students were expected to retell, ask, and answer questions to develop a deeper understanding, and describe characters using key details.
+They were expected to convey understanding of major events and challenges from a diverse variety of stories.

+The big idea of Key Ideas and Details is that literary texts can provide rich and timeless insights into universal concepts, dilemmas, and social realities of the world in which we live.